How Flexible is that Functional Form? Quantifying the Restrictiveness of Theories: Application 2: The Distribution of Initial Play

-We define the naive mapping to predict the uniform distribution for every game: $f_{\text{naive}}(x)=(1/3,1/3,1/3)$ for every $x$.
-Additionally, we consider three economic models for this prediction task.
-The \emph{Poisson Cognitive Hierarchy Model} (PCHM) of \citet{CamererHoChong04} supposes that there is a distribution over players of differing levels of sophistication: The \emph{level-0} player randomizes uniformly over his available actions, the \emph{level-1} player best responds to level-0 play \citep{StahlWilson94,StahlWilson95,Nagel}; and for $k\geq 2$, level-$k$ players best respond to a perceived distribution
+We consider three economic models: The \emph{Poisson Cognitive Hierarchy Model} (PCHM) of \citet{CamererHoChong04}, the Level-1 model with logistic best replies (henceforth \emph{Logit Level-1}), and the PCHM with logistic best replies (henceforth \emph{Logit PCHM}).
+The PCHM supposes that there is a distribution over players of differing levels of sophistication: The \emph{level-0} player randomizes uniformly over his available actions, the \emph{level-1} player best responds to level-0 play \citep{StahlWilson94,StahlWilson95,Nagel}; and for $k\geq 2$, level-$k$ players best respond to a perceived distribution

-over (lower) opponent levels, where $\pi_{\tau}$ is the Poisson distribution with rate parameter $\tau$.
-The parameter $\tau$ is the only free parameter of the model, and the naive mapping is nested as $\tau=0$.
+over (lower) opponent levels, where $\pi_{\tau}$ is the Poisson distribution with rate parameter $\tau \geq 0$.
+The parameter $\tau$ is the single parameter of the model.

-We also evaluate a model that we call \emph{logit level-1}, which has a single free parameter $\lambda\geq 0$.
-For each action $a_i$, the predicted frequency with which $a_i$ is played is

-This model nests prediction of uniform play (our naive rule) as $\lambda = 0$, and predicts a degenerate distribution on the level-1 action when $\lambda$ is sufficiently large.